openstack-archive/novajoin/README.md

    by novajoin.
-3. cloud-init executes the provided script which installs the ipa-client package, then executes a script which retrieves the metadata from the nova metadata service.
+3. cloud-init executes the provided script which installs the ipa-client package, then executes a script which retrieves the metadata from the nova metadata service[*].
 This looks like:
    % curl http://169.254.169.254/openstack/2016-10-06/vendor_data2.json
 4. This request invokes the novajoin dynamic metadata service provided by the novajoin package.
 This is registered in /etc/nova/nova.conf.
-5. If the instance was created with the property ipa_enroll=True then a host in IPA is created and an OTP generated.
+5. If the instance was created with the property ipa_enroll=True or the host image has this property set then a host in IPA is created and an OTP generated.
 The OTP and generated FQDN are returned to nova as a python dictionary.
 The data is returned from the metadata service as JSON.
 If the glance image has os_distro and os_version set in its metadata then this will be reflected in the IPA host.
 6. The script provided to cloud-init pulls out the OTP and FQDN and calls ipa-client-install

 This results in an IPA-enrolled client with no user interaction.

 The novajoin-notify service waits for notifications from nova that an instance deletion has been completed.
-If that instance has the property ipa_enroll=True then the host is removed from IPA.
+If that instance or image has the property ipa_enroll=True then the host is removed from IPA.

+*In the case of config drive the metadata is retrieved and attached to the instance at boot time. cloud-init detects the config drive and reads its metadata from there.

 Origin
 ======